-Canon 700D versus Nikon D5100
+Canon 700D vs Nikon D5100

 The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5100 are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 16.1 MP.

 Body comparison: Canon 700D vs Nikon D5100

 An illustration of the physical size and weight of the Canon 700D and the Nikon D5100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5100 is notably smaller (7 percent) than the Canon 700D.
 Moreover, the D5100 is slightly lighter (3 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D5100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (700D) and the Nikon Lens Catalog (D5100).